Terian93/ResistorCalculator/README.md

 ### Feature that can be added:
 - [ ] Page offline support
+- [ ] Loading animation that hides page when it loads
 - [ ] Saved resistors list
     - [ ] Export resistors list
     - [ ] Import resistors list